 MOALBOAL To Kawasan Falls | 25-30 minutes

 Getting to Kawasan Falls from Moalboal is the cheapest and quickest way to get to Kawasan Falls, which is why I recommend basing yourself here the night before you visit.
 The buses from Moalboal to Kawasan Falls runs every hour.
-You can view the schedule for the departures here.

 Just as you would from the other cities, get off at the Kawasan Falls drop off area.
 Again, look for the large sign and follow the trail to Kawasan Falls.

 You can purchase bus tickets when you arrive at the bus station or ahead of time on this website.
 If you are renting your own scooter, which is a great way to get the most out of your time in the Philippines, your itinerary is at your disposal, so head out as early as you’d like!